FarronF/limerick-council-meetings/meetings/2020/09/28-Full Meeting of Limerick City and County Council/Minutes  - Adjourned Meeting of Limerick City and County Council -  3rd July 2020.md

 What design features are included in this project towards accommodating people with

-special needs who wish to use the Greenway.---
+special needs who wish to use the Greenway.
+---
 6

 **REPLY:**